 Let someone tell their story without feeling the need to share your own.
 Give your full attention to others, even when you find your mind wandering.
 Assume the best in people and give them the benefit of the doubt.
 Share some valuable wisdom, even if you're giving tips to your competition.

-By being generous without expectation, you will develop a great local network and become someone people value and respect.
+By being generous without expectation, you will develop a tremendous local network and become someone people value and respect.

 6. Sell yourself without selling

 "Try not to become a man of success.
 Rather become a man of value."

 – Albert Einstein

 Taking inspiration from the man who developed the theory of relativity, you can only really sell yourself by becoming someone of value.
 What are you passionate about?
 What makes your eyes sparkle with curiosity?
 What valuable things can you share with the world?